DTACat/Discord-Profiles-Plus/README.md

 # This is currently being developed, please be patient.

-## As of Date this is free to anyone with or withou Nitro of any kind.
+## As of Date this is free to anyone without Nitro of any kind.

 <details>